-CALENDAR QUARTER PERIOD COVERED:

-From: \\\\\\ to: \\\\\

-MATCHING SERVICE UTILITY IDENTIFICATION AND CONTACT INFORMATION:

-- 1. Full name of matching service utility: - 2.
-Name(s) under which business is conducted, if different from item 1: - 3.
-Address of matching service utility's principal place of business: - 4.
-Mailing address, if different from business address: - 5.
-Contact employee name:

-Deliver this form together with all exhibits pursuant to section 6.4 of the Instrument, covering the calendar quarter indicated above, within 30 days of the end of the calendar quarter.

-Include DAP/RAP trades in an exchange-traded fund (ETF) security in the equity DAP/RAP trades statistics.

-Exhibits must be reported in an electronic file, in the following format: "CSV" (Comma Separated Variable) (e.g., the format produced by Microsoft Excel).

-If any information specified is not available, a full statement describing why the information is not available must be separately furnished.

-EXHIBITS

-1. SYSTEMS REPORTING

-Exhibit A - External systems audit

-If an external audit report on your core systems was prepared during the quarter, provide a copy of the report.

-Exhibit B - Material systems failures reporting

-Provide a brief summary of all material systems failures that occurred during the quarter and for which you were required to notify the securities regulatory authority under section 6.5(c) of the Instrument.

-2. DATA REPORTING

-Exhibit C - Aggregate matched trade statistics

-Provide the information to complete Tables 1 and 2 below for each month in the quarter.
-These two tables can be integrated into one report.

-Month/Year: \\\\\ (MMM/YYYY)
+CALENI DAR QUARTER PERIOD COVERED: From: to: MATCH ING SERVICE UTILITY IDENTIFICATION AND CONTACT INFORMATION: 1.
+Full name of matching service utility: 2.
+Name(s) under which business is conducted, if different from item 1: 3.
+Address of matching service utility's principal place of business: 4.
+Mailing address, if different from business address: 5.
+Contact employee name: Telephone number: E-mail address: INSTRU ICTIONS: his form together with all exhibits pursuant to section 6.4 of the Instrument, covering the calendar quarter indicated above, 0 days of the end of the calendar quarter.
+Include DAP/RAP trades in an exchange-traded fund (ETF) security in the equity DAP/RAP trades statistics. must be reported in an electronic file, in the following format: "CSV" (Comma Separated Variable) (e.g., the format d by Microsoft Excel).
+If any in furnishe formation specified is not available, a full statement describing why the information is not available must be separately d.
+EXHIBIT rs 1.
+SYSTEMS REPORTING Exhibit A A - External systems audit If an ext ernal audit report on your core systems was prepared during the quarter, provide a copy of the report.
+Exhibit I 3 - Material systems failures reporting a brief summary of all material systems failures that occurred during the quarter and for which you were required to notify irities regulatory authority under section 6.5(c) of the Instrument.
+2. DATA REPORTING Exhibit C - Aggregate matched trade statistics Provide one repo the information to complete Tables 1 and 2 below for each month in the quarter.
+These two tables can be integrated into ort.
+Month/Y ear: (MM M /YYYY)